-: Ellen Clark < Ellen.c@ALN.com> To
+To : Ellen Clark < Ellen.c (a) ALN.com>

 Dear Ellen,

 The head of the marketing department has raised some concerns regarding your recent performance.
 I would like to arrange a meeting for us to discuss this issue.
 Please visit my office when possible.